Incetro/haptic-feedback/README.md

 ```

 ### 2. Generating impact feedbacks <a name="impact-feedbacks"></a>
-Besides default haptic notifications, *Haptic Feedback* can also generate impact notifications.
+Besides default haptic notifications, *HapticFeedback* can also generate impact notifications.
 The library supports three types of impact notifications **(available in iOS10+ and staring from iPhone 7)**:

 ```swift
 // MARK: - HapticFeedbackImpactStyle